-WATAY A AMA AWATT TITLE TAMITATION AND THE TAMAN ANTIAL AND A TAMITAT AND A TAMITAT AND A TAMITAT AND A TAMITAT Students with disabilities who are receiving special education services and are working towards a diploma will be tested with the California Standards Test (CST) and will be provided with accommodations/modifications as prescribed in their IEPs.
-Additionally, for students who have been recommended to test using the California Modified Assessment Ievels with item difficulties on the same modern test meory that angus student acmevement levels with item difficulties on the same scale.
+Students with disabilities who are receiving special education services and are working towards a diploma will be tested with the California Standards Test (CST) and will be provided with accommodations/modifications as prescribed in their IEPs.
+Additionally, for students who have been recommended to test using the California Modified Assessment (CMA), Animo Central Middle School testing coordinator will make sure to review Welligent Testing reports and will plan accordingly so that the student can be tested with the appropriate exam. levels with item difficulties on the same scale.
 The purpose of DesCartes is to help guide instruction based on reports form NWEA Achievement Level Test.
 The program enhances the teacher's ability to provide targeted instruction for individuals' students or group of students in a Standards-based curriculum.
-In order to utilize a data-driven approached to standards-based planning and backward planning to target instruction to student needs; Ánimo Clay Middle School #1will utilize a system that is scientifically proven such as the Northwest Evaluation Association (NWEA) DesCartes-A continuum of Learning.
-The NWEA assessments use a measurement scale that has proven to be exceptionally stable and over time and the program has a component on each of the following: English Language Arts, Mathematics, Social Studies, and Science The scale is based on the same modern test theory that aligns ethert achievement Assessment Adjustments to the curriculum may be made in certain courses as the principals and teachers make adjustments to adapt to the specific needs of their students; especially to address the needs of student with disabilities.
+In order to utilize a data-driven approached to standards-based planning and backward planning to target instruction to student needs; Ánimo Central Middle School will utilize a system that is scientifically proven such as the Northwest Evaluation Association (NWEA) DesCartes-A continuum of Learning.
+The NWEA assessments use a measurement scale that has proven to be exceptionally stable and over time and the program has a component on each of the following: English Language Arts, Mathematics, Social Studies, and Science.
+The scale is based on the same modern test theory that aligns student achievement Assessment Adjustments to the curriculum may be made in certain courses as the principals and teachers make adjustments to adapt to the specific needs of their students; especially to address the needs of student with disabilities.
 The process of adapting curriculum to the specific needs of a student population happens throughout the year as the staff learns more about their students.
-Typically, teachers will consult with the principal or assistant principal or other teachers as part of the adjustment process for their respective courses. ways that make them more responsive to the backgrounds and lives of our students.
-The curriculum is based upon California State standards for each content area, and State-adopted texts are used in all core areas. competent, interiong rearrers.
-It is required that all Clay students take courses that are college-preparatory and are aligned with State Content Standards.
+Typically, teachers will consult with the principal or assistant principal or other teachers as part of the adjustment process for their respective courses. and Social Studies, as well as a variety of electives, and these subjects will be presented in ways that make them more responsive to the backgrounds and lives of our students.
+The curriculum is based upon California State standards for each content area, and State- adopted texts are used in all core areas. college-preparatory and are aligned with State Content Standards.
 All students are required to successfully complete required curriculum credits upon graduation from 8 th grade.
-Our requirements emphasize the traditional subjects of Math, Science, English Language Arts, It is the objective of Clay Middle Schools to enable pupils to become self-motivated,
+Our